HEIGE-PCloud/DoIt/exampleSite/content/posts/how-to-DoIt/create-diagrams/index.en.md

 ### Class diagram

-The [class diagram](https://mermaid-js.github.io/mermaid/#/./classDiagram) is the main building block of object-oriented modeling.
-It is used for general conceptual modeling of the structure of the application, and for detailed modeling translating the models into programming code.
-Class diagrams can also be used for data modeling.
+The [class diagram](https://mermaid-js.github.io/mermaid/#/./classDiagram) is the main building block of object-oriented modelling.
+It is used for general conceptual modelling of the structure of the application, and detailed modelling translating the models into programming code.
+Class diagrams can also be used for data modelling.
 The classes in a class diagram represent both the main elements, interactions in the application, and the classes to be programmed.

 ````markdown
 ```mermaid